Thai PM asks student protesters 'not to create chaos'

 After the king took the throne in 2016, the palace required revisions to the new constitution that gave him greater emergency powers.
 He has since taken personal control over some army units and palace assets worth tens of billions of dollars.

-Asked about the protesters' openly discussing the king, Prayuth said they had a right to express themselves but should follow the law.
+Asked about the protesters' openly discussing the king, Prayut said they had a right to express themselves but should follow the law.

 "I won’t stop it from happening.
 This issue is for authorities to follow the law," he said.